Coder4916/Match-Maker/README.md

 #### **First Time User Goals**

-1. As a first-time user, I want to be able to access the game quickly and easily and be able to navigate the rest of the site with ease.
+1. As a first-time user, I want to be able to play the game I'm looking for quickly and easily and be able to navigate the website with ease.
-2. As a first-time user, I want access to instructions on how to play Match-Maker.
+1. As a first-time user, I want access to instructions on how to play Match-Maker.
-3. As a first-time user, I want to be able to locate the game creator's social media links for information on any other developments.
+3. As a first-time user, I want to be able to locate the game's developer's social media links to get in contact or find information on any other game developments.
 4. As a first-time user, I want to be engaged in the game and it's function.

 #### **Returning User Goals**